patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/efectomariposa.png)

 Note:
-Where I want to make a more sensitive installation... where techonolgy was a little more hided and the interdace were more natural.
+**Where I want to make a more sensitive installation... where techonolgy was a little more hided and the interdace were more natural.
 Using in that time, the new kinect, I did a realtime symulation of the different spheres of an ecosystem, programmed in such a way that invites the user to interact with it but by doind that the ecosystem suffers...
 It reacts badly if you interact with it in an aggressive way...
 Forcing the user to wait unitl the system enter in some sort of balance again.
+Forced a gentle experimentation with the system**

 --